 Ah, the holidays...
 That wonderful time of year when people gather at a relative's house and give me new electronics!
-Should you receive a new tablet device, you'll probably need some guidance as to what games to download first.
+If you received a new tablet device, you'll probably need some guidance as to what games to download first.
 What a crazy lucky coincidence that you're reading this article.
 Here are five games you should go download immediately, and no, Angry Birds will not be on this list.
 I'm sure you've already downloaded it anyway.
-Also, should you want some more excellent game suggestions, check out our list of best tablet games of 2011 here.
 On with the show!

 The first game on this list barely needs an introduction.
 You've possibly already heard of it, and maybe even played it.
 It's pretty much the ultimate "keep yourself busy for a few minutes while waiting for things" game.
 The screen-swiping gameplay is completely addicting and cutting fruit always results in a very satisfying "squish."